Wondering what to eat when you visit Argentina? Here are the most typical Argentinian foods that you must try.

 Locro is a hearty stew that’s made with corn, beans, meat and vegetables.
 It’s filling and comforting and perfect for cold days.

 The best locro I’ve had is from rural areas, but it’s easily found in more traditional restaurants in Buenos Aires.
+When I’ve eaten it, it’s usually so filling I skip dinner.

 You’ll find this dish everywhere on 25 May, Argentina’s Revolution Day, which commemorates the forming of the first government after the May revolution of 1810.